Yicheng-Lu-llll/flyte-dev-setup-guide/README.md

 ```

 ## How to set dev environment for flyteconsole?
-#### 1. Refer to "How to Set Up a Dev Environment for Flytekit?" or "How to Set Up a Development Environment for Flyteidl, Flyteadmin, Flyteplugins, and Flytepropeller?" to start the backend.
+#### 1. Refer to [How to Set Up a Dev Environment for Flytekit?](#how-to-set-dev-environment-for-flytekit) or [How to Set Up a Development Environment for Flyteidl, Flyteadmin, Flyteplugins, and Flytepropeller?](#how-to-set-dev-environment-for-flyteidl-flyteadmin-flyteplugins-flytepropeller) to start the backend.

 #### 2. Start Flyteconsole.
 ```shell